pastakhov/compose-mediawiki-ubuntu/README.md

 #### environment

-- `NUM_WORKERS` defines the number of work processes for the parsoid service
+- `NUM_WORKERS` defines the number of worker processes to the parsoid service.
+Set to `0` to run everything in a single process without clustering.
+Use `ncpu` to run as many workers as there are CPU units.

 ### restbase

 #### environment

-- `NUM_WORKERS` defines the number of work processes for the restbase service
+- `NUM_WORKERS` defines the number of worker processes to the restbase service.
+Set to `0` to run everything in a single process without clustering.
+Use `ncpu` to run as many workers as there are CPU units.

 ### web